Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: A Model of Network Communication

-\ \citet{banerjeecdj2013} defined a notion of centrality called \emph{diffusion centrality}, based on random information flow through a network according to the following process, which is a variation of a standard diffusion process that underlies many contagion models. \footnote{See \citet{jacksony2011} for background and references.
-A continuous time version of diffusion centrality appears in \citet{lawyer2014}. }
+In \citet*{banerjeecdj2013}, we defined a notion of centrality called \emph{diffusion centrality}, based on random information flow through a network according to the following process, which is a variant of the standard process that underlies many models of contagion.\footnote{See \citet{jacksony2011} for background and references.
+A continuous time version of diffusion centrality was subsequently defined in \citet{lawyer2014}.}

 A piece of information is initiated at node $i$ and then broadcast outwards from that node.
-In each period, each informed node informs each of its neighbors of the piece of information and the identity of its original source with a probability $p\in(0,1]$, independently across neighbors and history.
-The process operates for $T$ periods, where $T$ is a positive integer.
+In each period, with probability $q\in(0,1]$, independently across neighbors and history, each informed node informs each of its neighbors of the piece of information and the identity of its original source.\footnote{Note that since we allow $\g$ to be a fully heterogeneous matrix (a weighted and directed graph), $q$ is redundant.
+However, for the purposes of relating the theory to our empirical work, it is useful to think of $\g$ as an unweighted graph, since survey network data often just indicates whether households have a connection.
+For this reason, we include the $q$-parameter explicitly, as it will be relevant for our empirical exercise and also lead to new insights about how diffusion centrality behaves as the communication rate varies.
+But in the Appendix and online materials, all of our results and proofs allow for an arbitrary weighted and directed graph, and thus full heterogeneity in the probability that two nodes interact, in which case $q$ is obviously redundant.} The process operates for $T$ periods, where $T$ is a positive integer.

-There are many reasons to allow $T$ to be finite.
-For instance, a new piece of information may only be ``news'' for a limited time.
-Because of boredom, arrival of other news, the topic of conversation may change.
-By allowing for a variety of $T$'s, diffusion centrality admits important finite-horizon cases, as well as more extreme cases where agents discuss a topic indefinitely. \footnote{Of course this is an approximation and, moreover, different topics may have different $T$'s.
-The current model and definition already moves beyond the literature, but even richer models could also be studied. }
+We emphasize that there are good reasons to allow $T$ to be finite.
+For instance, a new piece of information may only be relevant for a limited time.
+Also, after some time, boredom may set in or some other news may arrive and the topic of conversation may change.

 Diffusion centrality measures how extensively the information spreads as a function of the initial node.
 In particular, let